MiczFlor/RPi-Jukebox-RFID/documentation/builders/update.md

 ```

 Second, get the latest version from Github.
 Depending on how sufficient you are with Git, you can also checkout a specific branch or version.
-Be awere, in case you have made changes to the software, stash them to keep them safe.
+Be aware, in case you have made changes to the software, stash them to keep them safe.

 1. Backup Local Changes (Optional):
     - Stash your local changes: